pvspain/learning-express-web-application-development/README.md

-# PacktPub m: Learning Express Web Application Development
+# PacktPub: Learning Express Web Application Development

 [Course][1]

 This course is a few years old now (December 2014)

-I am using current version of NodeJS and [Yarn][2] package manager instead of **npm** My development environment is Ubuntu 16.04.5 LTS
+I am using current version of NodeJS and [Yarn][2] package manager instead of **npm**

+My development environment is Ubuntu 16.04.5 LTS

 ## Install Express.js and command-line tools